zitadel/oidc/SECURITY.md

 ### Timing

-We think it is crucial to publish advisories `ASAP` as mitigation's are ready.
+We think it is crucial to publish advisories `ASAP` as mitigations are ready.
 But due to the unknown nature of the disclosures the time frame can range from 7 to 90 days.